SRJ9/django-swapfield/README.md

 Pendings
 ========
-- [ ] Two or more django-swap-field in the same object.
+- [ ] Two or more django-swapfield in the same object.
 - [ ] Alternative method when exists unique/unique_together restriction
 - [ ] Friendly validation error with Django Admin (no Fatal error)
 - [ ] Abstract django-swap-field